-The LGBT Centre for Health and Wellbeing has a range of services to promote safety in our communities.
+LGBT Health and Wellbeing provides a range of services to promote safety in our communities.
 If you have been a victim of a hate crime, or would simply like information on keeping safe, we are here to support you.
 We believe that every LGBT person has the right to live freely without the threat of hate crime.
-Don't suffer in silence - we are here to help!
+Don’t suffer in silence – we are here to help!

 What is hate crime?

 A hate crime is any crime where the victim’s disability, race, religion, sexual orientation or gender identity is the motivation behind the crime.
 As LGBT people, we have the right to live our lives without fear of being harmed in any way due to our sexual orientation or gender identity.
 So do our family and friends.
 Unfortunately, many LGBT people still experience hate crime.
 The good news is that the law is on your side.
 In March 2010, the Offences (Aggravation by Prejudice) Act in Scotland was extended to protect LGBT and disabled people.
 This means that if you have been victim of hate crime, you have the right to prosecute and the police will support you.
 Some examples of homophobic, biphobic and transphobic hate crimes and incidents include:

 - Emotional harm: for example name-calling, verbal abuse, hurtful comments being made about you, being spat at and bullying.

 - Physical and/or sexual harm: including being hit, beaten, pushed, grabbed, groped or kicked.

 - Having your home or belongings targeted with graffiti, vandalism or theft.

 - Your friends and family being abused or targeted because of your sexual orientation or gender identity.

 - Being threatened or intimidated in any way.